Dense 3D Face Correspondence: Introduction

 Our final contribution is an algorithm for augmenting the K3DM.
 Given the K3DM and a new batch of $M$ faces, we construct a minimum spanning tree using the nearest face to the K3DM as the root node.
 The K3DM is augmented by adding one face at a time, starting with the root node, and each time updating the model and deforming the updated model to better fit the next face in the spanning tree.

 Evaluating dense correspondence techniques is challenging due to the inherent difficulty of obtaining ground-truth data.
-In the existing literature, evaluations have mostly been performed on a sparse set of anthropometric facial landmarks~\cite{perakis2013,creusot2013} since these can be manually labelled.
-However, evaluation on only a few ($\le 20$) anthropometric points does not show how well dense correspondences generalize to the whole face.
+In the existing literature, evaluations have mostly been performed on a sparse set of anthropometric facial landmarks~\cite{perakis2013,creusot2013,gilani2015} since these can be manually labelled.
+However, evaluation on only a few ($\le 20$) anthropometric points does not show how well dense correspondences have generalized to the whole face.
 Thus, subjective evaluations are frequently performed~\cite{blanz1999} by visually inspecting the quality of morphing between faces~\cite{zhang2008,sun2003}.
 In this paper, we show how synthetic 3D faces (Facegen\textsuperscript{TM} Modeller) can be used to quantitatively evaluate dense correspondences on a large set of points ($\ge 1,000$).
-Using the presented deformable face model, we perform extensive experiments for landmark localization (Sec.~\ref{sec:eval-landmark}), gender classification (Sec.~\ref{sec:eval-gender}) and face recognition (Sec.~\ref{sec:eval-face}) using real faces from the FRGCv2~\cite{phillips2005} and BU3DFE~\cite{yin2006} databases.
+Using the presented deformable face model, we perform extensive experiments for landmark localisation (Section~\ref{sec:eval-landmark}) and face recognition (Section~\ref{sec:eval-face}) using real faces from the FRGCv2~\cite{phillips2005} and BU3DFE~\cite{yin2006} databases.
 Results show that our algorithm outperforms state-of-the-art application-specific algorithms in each of these areas.